Nashville Schools with Nursing Degrees

 Nurses who already hold an MSN can enroll in Vanderbilt's post-master's certificate program to update their knowledge or to gain experience with a different subfield of nursing.
-Applicants can choose from one of many specializations, including acute care nurse practitioner, informatics, women's health nurse practitioner and family nurse practitioner.
+Applicants can choose from one of many specializations, including emergency nurse practitioner, nurse-midwifery, women's health nurse practitioner and family nurse practitioner.
 The certificate in family nurse practice, for instance, trains MSNs in the issues specific to caring for children and adolescents.
 Enrolled students take lecture and laboratory courses and undertake additional clinical experience.

 Doctor of Nursing Practice (DNP)

-Vanderbilt's DNP program offers a terminal degree in practice to those who already hold a MSN and are interested in combining advanced scholarship with continuing clinical work.
-The program generally takes five semesters to complete, though some candidates may be able to transfer credits from their master's programs to finish the DNP in less time.
+Vanderbilt's DNP program offers a terminal degree in practice to those who already hold an MSN and are interested in combining advanced scholarship with continuing clinical work.
+The program generally takes five or six semesters to complete, though some candidates may be able to transfer credits from their master's programs to finish the DNP seamlessly.
+Another option is the BSN-to-DNP program, which allows you to earn your MSN degree in less time.
 All students complete a scholarly project that integrates coursework with clinical experience.
 Armed with the factual knowledge and analytic skills that this program provides, graduates often pursue leadership and management positions in hospitals and other healthcare settings that allow them to develop industry practices by applying evidence from new research.